 I'm grateful that in my career to date I've had the chance to do a lot of interesting and

 challenging things.
 And every time out I learn a little bit more.
-I've been a code monkey,
+I've been a coder,

-and lots of business-applications code.
-I've written in C, C++, Java, JEE, Oracle-ecosystem,
+and lots and lots of business applications.
+I've written in C, C++, C#, Java, Ruby, Oracle-ecosystem,

-Microsoft-ecosystem, Python, PHP, Ruby on Rails, Node.js, and even a couple of mainframe-flavored
+Microsoft-ecosystem, Python, PHP, Ruby on Rails, Node.js, and even some mainframe-flavored dialects.

 I've architected numerous systems from the modest to the 5-nines enterprise-class system.
 More to the point,